This is the multi-page printable view of this section. Click here to print.

 Modifying Parameters

-1. Click All Services > Database > Microsoft SQL Server (DBaaS) menu.
-You will be moved to the Service Home page of Microsoft SQL Server (DBaaS).
+1. Click the All Services > Database > Microsoft SQL Server(DBaaS) menu.
+You will move to the Microsoft SQL Server(DBaaS)’s Service Home page.

-2. On the Service Home page, click the Microsoft SQL Server (DBaaS) menu.
-You will be moved to the Microsoft SQL Server (DBaaS) List page.
+2. On the Service Home page, click the Microsoft SQL Server(DBaaS) menu.
+You will move to the Microsoft SQL Server(DBaaS) List page.

-3. On the Microsoft SQL Server (DBaaS) List page, click the resource you want to view and modify parameters for.
-You will be moved to the Microsoft SQL Server (DBaaS) Details page.
+3. On the Microsoft SQL Server(DBaaS) List page, click the resource for which you want to view and modify parameters.
+You will move to the Microsoft SQL Server(DBaaS) Detail page.

-4. Click the More button and then click the Parameter Management button.
+4. Click the More button and click the Parameter Management button.
 The Parameter Management popup window will open.

 5. In the Parameter Management popup window, click the View button.
 The View Notification popup window will open.